Nuitka/Nuitka/README.rst

 .. [#] Download for free from
        http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
-       (the Express editions will normally work just fine).
+       (the Express editions work just fine).
 The latest version is recommend.
-There is no need to use older versions.
+       There is no need to use older versions, they might in fact not work.

 Command Line